bsensale/userscripts/README.md

 # userscripts
 Repository to store useful User Scripts for Greasemonkey/Tampermonkey

-## Add Jira Links to Pivotal Dashboard
+## Add Jira Links to Pivotal Workspace.user.js

 If a Story has a link back to jira, this will the Jira ID as a link back to the Jira to the story in the workspace.
 Useful if you think of Jiras in terms of